Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 Thus, the modal system respects Gödel’s insight by embedding the boundary between derivable and underivable truths as a metaphysical distinction: necessary truths terminate regress; contingent ones depend upon them.

-This logic supports the proof’s foundational claim: the necessity of $\Omega$ is both metaphysical and structurally enforced.
+This logic supports the proof’s foundational claim: the necessity of Ω is both metaphysical and structurally enforced.

 ### 5.3 Philosophical Overreach
 Objection: The paper illegitimately bridges logic with theological conclusions.

 Response: We maintain formal neutrality in the proof structure.
-Only in Section 6 do we interpret $\Omega$ theologically.
-The modal conclusion □∃x.$\Omega$ (x) is derived independently of religious assumptions.
+Only in Section 6 do we interpret Ω theologically.
+The modal conclusion □∃x.Ω (x) is derived independently of religious assumptions.

 ### 5.4 Social Implications and AI Ethics
 Objection: The link between modal logic and societal values is speculative.